Facebook expands new tool aiming to shrink ‘news deserts’

 The service won’t automatically turn on for people even in the areas it serves, which could limit its reach.
 So far, Facebook says, 1.6 million people have activated Today In.
 They receive news from some 1,200 publishers every week.

+The service aggregates posts from the official Facebook pages for news organizations, government agencies and community groups like dog shelters.
+It uses software filters to weed out objectionable content.

-Facebook employs no human editors for Today In, so tweaking its algorithm to find such good local stories has been a complicated process.
+Facebook employs no human editors for Today In, so tweaking its algorithm to find relevant local stories has been a complicated process.
 Does a road closure matter if it’s 100 miles away?
 How about a murder?

-Some 1,800 newspapers have closed in the United States over the last 15 years, according to research out of the University of North Carolina .
-Newsroom employment has declined by 45 percent as the industry struggles with a broken business model partly caused by the success of companies on the internet, including Facebook.
+Some 1,800 newspapers have closed in the United States over the past 15 years, according to research from the University of North Carolina .
+Newsroom employment has declined by 45% as the industry struggles with a broken business model partly caused by the success of companies on the internet, including Facebook.

 Local news is just one part of the Today In feature, which also includes posts from local groups along with events and community announcements from schools and governments.
 A news section within the section shows stories from local newspapers, blogs and TV stations.
 Facebook isn’t paying licensing fees or sharing ad revenue with these outlets, but says the tool is driving new readers to local news outlets.